Fliplet/fliplet-cli/docs/JS-APIs.md

 ### 2. Fliplet Studio

-Adding our dependencies to your screen only takes a few seconds.
+Adding our dependencies to apps screens only takes a few seconds.
 Just browse to the screen you want to add the package to, then click on the **Developer options** and add the **package name** in the **screen dependencies** section as shown:

 ![Dependencies](https://d2ppvlu71ri8gs.cloudfront.net/items/1D122h0u091N0W0p363j/Screen%20Shot%202017-04-27%20at%2019.04.19.png)